Smart Cities

 Citizen Participation

-Smart cities can encourage citizens to participate more actively in their communities and their governance, by facilitating volunteering and community-engagement opportunities and by soliciting feedback on the quality of services and infrastructure.
+Smart cities can encourage citizens to participate more actively in their communities and their governance by facilitating volunteering and community engagement opportunities and by soliciting feedback on the quality of services and infrastructure.
 Sometimes referred to as “e-participation,” digital tools can reduce the barriers between citizens and decision making, facilitating their involvement in the development of laws and standards, in the choice of urban initiatives, etc. The United Nations identifies three steps in e-participation: E-information, E-consultation, and E-decision-making.

 Back to top